deepaksood619/deepaksood619.github.io/docs/economics/market-terms/readme.md

 ## Stock Market Participants

-1. Domestic Retail Participants-- These are people like you and me transacting in markets
+1. Domestic Retail Participants - These are people like you and me transacting in markets

-2. NRI's and OCI-- These are people of Indian origin but based outside India
+2. NRI's and OCI - These are people of Indian origin but based outside India

-3. Domestic Institutions-- These are large corporate entities based in India.
+3. Domestic Institutions - These are large corporate entities based in India.
 A classic example would be the LIC of India.

-4. Domestic Asset Management Companies (AMC)-- Typical participants in this category would be the mutual fund companies such as SBI Mutual Fund, DSP Black Rock, Fidelity Investments, HDFC AMC, etc.
+4. Domestic Asset Management Companies (AMC) - Typical participants in this category would be the mutual fund companies such as SBI Mutual Fund, DSP Black Rock, Fidelity Investments, HDFC AMC, etc.

-5. Foreign Institutional Investors-- Non-Indian corporate entities.
+5. Foreign Institutional Investors - Non-Indian corporate entities.
 These could be foreign asset management companies, hedge funds, and other investors

 ## SEBI (The Securities and Exchange Board of India)